 However, apart from CMS vs HTML comparison, worldwide comparison with other Markup Languages is also made to choose HTML for easy editing and coding.
 In other words, HTML’s coding language is fairly simple than other Markup Languages.

-So, those who are not familiar with coding or are not from the computer science background. can easily grasp the knowledge of tags, attributes, and other formats necessary to know about HTML.
+So, those who are not familiar with coding or are not from a computer science background. can easily grasp the knowledge of tags, attributes, and other formats necessary to know about HTML.

-Using HTML, web designers add a flair of creativity on different web pages.
-These include font colour and size, background images, audio and videos, and hyperlinking the text or images, etc.
+Using HTML, web designers add a flair of creativity to different web pages.
+These include font color and size, background images, audio and videos, hyperlinking the text or images, etc.

 What Do We Mean By CMS – Content Management System?